pinohu/DYNASTY/ohu-legacy-codex/volume-x-troubleshooting-optimization/book-19-optimization-continuous-improvement/chapter-55-kaizen-continuous-improvement.md

-# Chapter 55: Kaizen & Continuous Improvement
+﻿# Chapter 55: Kaizen & Continuous Improvement

 ## Introduction

-Kaizen (改善) is a Japanese philosophy meaning "change for better" or "continuous improvement."
-In the The Legacy Codex, Kaizen is not a program or initiative—it is the fundamental operating system.
+Kaizen (æ”¹å–„) is a Japanese philosophy meaning "change for better" or "continuous improvement."
+In the Legacy Codex, Kaizen is not a program or initiativeâ€”it is the fundamental operating system.
 It is the belief that every process, every system, and every person can be improved, and that small, incremental improvements compound into extraordinary results over time.

 This chapter provides the complete framework for embedding Kaizen into the DNA of the empire.
-While Chapter 54 focused on optimization techniques, this chapter focuses on the *culture* and *methodology* of continuous improvement—the daily practice of making everything 1% better.
+While Chapter 54 focused on optimization techniques, this chapter focuses on the *culture* and *methodology* of continuous improvementâ€”the daily practice of making everything 1% better.

 The power of Kaizen lies in its simplicity and accessibility.
 It does not require massive capital investments or radical restructuring.
 It requires only awareness, discipline, and the commitment to never accept "good enough" as the final answer.